 The notorious serial killer John Wayne Gacy was born on March 17, 1942, in Chicago, Illinois.
-The son of Danish and Polish parents, Gacy and his siblings grew up with a drunken father who would beat the children with a razor strop if they were perceived to have misbehaved; the man physically assaulted Gacy's mother as well.
-Gacy's sister Karen would later say that the siblings learned to toughen up against the beatings, and that John would not cry.
+The son of Danish and Polish parents, Gacy and his siblings grew up with a drunken father who would beat the children with a razor strap if they were perceived to have misbehaved; the man physically assaulted Gacy's mother as well.
+Gacy's sister Karen would later say that the siblings learned to toughen up against the beatings and that John would not cry.
 John Wayne Gacy faced an abusive childhood and conflict over his sexuality.

 Gacy worked as a fast-food chain manager during the 1960s and became a self-made building contractor and Democratic precinct captain in Chicago's Norwood Park Community in the 1970s.